OpenNMS/opennms/opennms20/ALARMD.md

    - no wiring below persistence level already provided
    - subclass of _InitializingBean_ requires the after-prop attribute on bean ` ... init-method="afterPropertiesSet">`
+   - pair these up with detroy methods in case they are missing
    - onsgi:list -> BP reference List
    - if possible: annotation _EventHandler_ filter in BP `@EventHandler(uei = EventHandler.ALL_UEIS)